pushpanathank/PushBase/README.md

 Add the Genymotion tools directory to your path (instructions for Mac, Linux, and Windows).
 Make sure that you can run adb from your terminal. npm run eject
 This will start the process of "ejecting" from Create React Native App's build scripts.
-You'll be asked a couple of questions about how you'd like to build your project.
+You will be asked a couple of questions about how you'd like to build your project.

 Warning: Running eject is a permanent action (aside from whatever version control system you use).
 An ejected app will require you to have an Xcode and/or Android Studio environment set up.